| Italo CalvinoMauriliaCities & Memory - 5 In Maurilia, the traveler is invited to visit the city and, at the same

 metropolis has the added attraction that, through what it has become, one

+can look back with nostalgia at what it was.
 Beware of saying to them that sometimes different cities follow one

 another on the same site and under the same name, born and dying without